arjan-tools/docs/docs.md

 The webp option in Arjan Optimize does 2 things:

-1. converts all your images to webp using sharp and saves them (without overwritting images in original format)
+1. Converts all your images to webp using sharp and saves them (without overwriting images in original format).
-2. In the HTML files, it replaces each img tag with a picture tag that holds both its original compressed version and its webp version.
+2. In the HTML files, it replaces each img tag with a picture tag that holds both its original compressed version and it's webp version.

  Because webp is a relatively new format, it [is not supported by all browsers](https://caniuse.com/#feat=webp).
 The picture tag is a solution that allows unsupported browsers to fall back to the original version of the image.
 [This article](https://web.dev/serve-images-webp/) goes more in depth on webp and the picture tag.